 There is a church in Rome where cars can be blessed on March 9.
 Although it may sound strange, even rental cars can participate and enjoy first hand this unique and different celebration.

 Where?
 At the Basilica of Santa Francesca Romana, located very close to the Roman Forum.
 This church dresses up to bless a large number of vehicles that surround the church.
 At the end all the cars honk their horns in an improvised concert.
 It is one of the most curious plans I made in the capital!

 Before embarking on a flight, one of our biggest concerns is almost always the temperature.
 Therefore, I recommend that a few days before, you take a look at the weather forecast.
 In general, these are between 8°C and 15°C degrees for the month of March.

 Be sure to bring a good coat and an umbrella, as it is quite likely that you will be rained on some days.
 Daylight hours in March last almost 12 hours, giving you time to explore every secret corner of the Eternal City.
 Sunrise is at 06:22 and sunset is at 18:17.

-March is still considered low season and the city, fortunately, is not crowded with tourists as at other times of the year, so you can comfortably tour the city without having to waste time waiting in long lines to get into the attractions.
+March is still considered low season and the city, fortunately, is not crowded with tourists as at other times of the year, so you can tour the city comfortably without having to waste time queuing for ages to get into attractions.

 The exception that proves the rule is Holy Week, a celebration that attracts thousands of religious visitors from all over the world and that makes prices in the Eternal City (mainly flights and hotels) go up quite a lot.
 My advice is to buy your tickets as far in advance as possible.
 Take a pen and paper and write down some of the keys to organize your trip to Rome.